 If a restraint or seclusion incident is reported through the PAHP contractor incident reporting process or through a complaint, the PAHP will promptly investigate the provider and associated incidents within 10 business days.
 As applicable, a corrective action procedure will commence.
 Corrective action plans are due to the PAHP contractor within 15 business days if the investigation identifies concerns with health, safety or participant rights and will be due within 30 calendar days for all other concerns.
 The PAHP contractor must review and approve the corrective action plan and monitor its implementation.
-The type of monitoring completed upon implementation and immediately thereafter may include an onsite visit, request for documentation, follow-up interviews with participants, provider and/or provider staff, or additional follow-up activities initiated during the next provider recertification.
-The PAHP will require the Family Care Coordinator to review and develop a stronger behavior support plan/crisis intervention plan if the current one is not sufficient in preventing the use of restraints and/or seclusion.
+The type of monitoring completed upon implementation and immediately thereafter may include an onsite visit, request for documentation, follow-up interviews with participants, provider and/or provider staff, or additional follow-up activities initiated during the next provider support plan/crisis intervention plan if the current one is not sufficient in preventing the use of restraints and/or seclusion.
 If a provider is found to be non-compliant with rules, regulations or policies, including the continued utilization of unauthorized restraints, the PAHP will take all action deemed appropriate to suspend and/or terminate the provider agreement.